MPh-py/MPh/docs/tutorial.md

 along with them.
 When not named specifically, Comsol will use what it considers the default dataset.
 That generally refers to the study defined first, here "static".
-The default dataset is the one resulting from that study, here — inconsistently — named "electrostatic".
+The default dataset is the one resulting from that study, here (inconsistently) named "electrostatic".
 ```pycon
 >>> model.datasets()
 ['electrostatic', 'time-dependent', 'parametric sweep', 'sweep//solution']